interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 ### Send Message
 [Send Message]: #send-message

 Try to send a notification to another account.
 The message is only delivered if the other account is subscribed to [account notifications](#subscribe-to-account) on a WebSocket connection.
-ILP Connectors use this method to share quote information.
+ILP Clients and ILP Connectors use this method to request and send quotes.

+**Authorization:** The `from` field of the message MUST match the account owner.
+Unauthenticated users MUST NOT be able to send messages.
+A ledger MAY allow admin connections to send messages whose `from` value matches the ledger's base [URL][].

 #### Request Format